xmgbautista/xmgbautista.github.io/_pages/research.md

 * "Financial Literacy and the Credit Card Debt Puzzle" (With Daniel&nbsp;Jacobs.) <br>
 * "Consumption Inequality and Heterogeneous Insurance" <br>
 * "Consumer Expectations and the Demand for Credit" <br>
-* "Optimal Financial Inclusion Policies"
+* "Optimal Financial Inclusion Policies" <br>
+* "Financial Inclusion and Household Debt" (Draft coming soon.)